 Conclusion

-The market for life insurance for foreign nationals and non-U.S. residents has evolved significantly since 2023, with carriers liberalizing underwriting guidelines, introducing premium financing options, and streamlining application processes.
-For high-net-worth individuals in particular, these changes represent valuable new opportunities for wealth protection and transfer.
+The market for life insurance for foreign nationals and non-U.S. residents has evolved significantly, with carriers liberalizing underwriting guidelines, introducing premium financing options, expanding digital application processes, and competing more aggressively for international business.
+For high-net-worth individuals in particular, these changes represent valuable new opportunities for wealth protection, estate tax planning, and multi-generational wealth transfer.

 8 comments